Social aspects of television: Psychological effects

 In 1989 and 1994, social psychologists Douglas T. Kenrick and Steven Neuberg with co-authors demonstrated experimentally that following exposure to photographs or stories about desirable potential mates, human subjects decrease their ratings of commitment to their current partners.
-Citing the Kenrick and Neuberg studies, in 1994, evolutionary biologist George C. Williams and psychiatrist Randolph M. Nesse observed that television (and other mass communications such as films) were arousing envy by broadcasting the lives of most successful members of society (e.g. Lifestyles of the Rich and Famous) and were causing lower feelings of commitment to spouses as a consequence of the television industry's hiring of physically attractive actors and actresses.
+Citing the Kenrick and Neuberg studies, in 1994, evolutionary biologist George C. Williams and psychiatrist Randolph M. Nesse observed that television (and other mass communications such as films) were arousing envy and causing lower feelings of commitment to spouses as a consequence of broadcasting the lives of most successful members of society (e.g. Lifestyles of the Rich and Famous) and of the entertainment and advertising industry's hiring of physically attractive actors and actresses.
+Also citing the research by Kenrick and Neuberg and their co-authors, social psychologist David Buss has also argued that the evolutionary mismatch from constant exposure to images of physically attractive women in advertising and entertainment likely cause lower levels of commitment by men to spouses and partners.

 In 1948, 1 percent of U.S. households owned at least one television while 75 percent did by 1955, and by 1992, 60 percent of all U.S. households received cable television subscriptions.
 In 1980, 1 percent of U.S. households owned at least one videocassette recorder while 75 percent did by 1992.
 From 1960 to 2011, the percentage of all U.S. adults who were married declined from 72 percent to a record low of 51 percent, with the percentage of U.S. adults over the age of 25 who had never married rising to a record high of one-fifth by 2014 and the percentage of U.S. adults living without spouses or partners rising to 42 percent by 2017.

 One theory says that when a person plays video games or watches TV, the basal ganglia portion of the brain becomes very active and dopamine is released.
 Some scientists believe that release of high amounts of dopamine reduces the amount of the neurotransmitter available for control of movement, perception of pain and pleasure and formation of feelings.
 A study conducted by Herbert Krugman found that in television viewers, the right side of the brain is twice as active as the left side, which causes a state of hypnosis.

 Research shows that watching television starting at a young age can profoundly affect children's development.
 These effects include obesity, language delays, and learning disabilities.
 Physical inactivity while viewing TV reduces necessary exercise and leads to over-eating.
-Language delays occur when a child doesn't interact with others.
+Language delays occur when a child does not interact with others.
 Children learn language best from live interaction with parents or other individuals.
 Resulting learning disabilities from over-watching TV include ADHD, concentration problems and even reduction of IQ.
-Children who watch too much television can thus have difficulties starting school because they aren't interested in their teachers.
+Children who watch too much television can thus have difficulties starting school because they are not interested in their teachers.
 Children should watch a maximum of 2 hours daily if any television.

-Many scientific studies has been published about the embedded use of subliminal messages in songs, video and digital TV, trying to manipulate the choices of watchers and the public opinion.
-This point of view has hold up some countries to approve law, with the purpose of protecting citizens and their children.